vk-cs/docs-public/docs/en/main/base/s3/instructions/buckets/s3-webhooks/s3-webhooks.md

 **Using the AWS SDK Programmatically**

-Internally, both the VK Cloud panel and the SDK call the S3 REST API to manage the notification subresources associated with the bucket.
+Internally, both the VK Cloud panel and the SDK call the Cloud Storage REST API to manage the notification subresources associated with the bucket.

-Regardless of which method is used, S3 stores the notification configuration as XML on the notification subresources associated with the bucket.
+Regardless of which method is used, Cloud Storage stores the notification configuration as XML on the notification subresources associated with the bucket.

 By default, notifications are not enabled for any events.
 Thus, initially, the notification sub-resource stores an empty configuration.